willbushie/OurWeather/README.md

 # Our Weather

-Our Weather is a free, quick, and simple to use mobile weather application.
+Our Weather is a free, quick, and simple to use mobile weather application built with React Native.

 **Project Status: In Development**